fulcrologic/fulcro-spec/README.md

 NOTE: This assumes you're playing with the Tutorial project.

-Just include `-Dtest` in your JVM argument list.
+Just include `-Dtest` in your JVM argument list, or run `(start-figwheel ["test"])` in the server user.clj file.
 This will cause the test build to start running via figwheel.
 Then just open the [http://localhost:3449/test.html](http://localhost:3449/test.html) file in your browser.

 ## Anatomy of a specification